saltict/availproject.github.io/docs/glossary.md

 Governance in blockchain refers to the process of making decisions about the development and operation of a blockchain network.

 ### Validator
 A validator in blockchain is a full node that is responsible for verifying transactions and adding them to the blockchain.
+Avail is building towards supporting up to 1,000 external validators in the active set.

 ### Oversubscribed
 Oversubscribed means that there are more validators who want to participate in the consensus process than there are slots available.